susan-davis/stellar-core/BIBLE.md

 Patrol Command ("PatCom", or the "Patrol") is responsible for the Union's mandate to keep peace among the stars.
 Patrol vessels hunt down pirates, smugglers, enforce Union law, rescue spacecraft that are in distress, and are usually the first vessels available in the event of a crisis.
 Patrol Command also manages the Union's starbases, outposts, and planetary installations, and exercises oversight over planetary "national" forces and vessels.
 The Patrol's insignia is a ringed planet.

-#### Logistics Command
+#### Transport Command

-Logistics Command ("LogCom") is responsible for supplying Union installations with everything that they need to operate, for ensuring that all Union systems have timely supply deliveries, and for organizing and supporting planetary colonization efforts.
-LogCom operates a fleet of conventional freighters in addition to its pod-hauling fleet tugs.
-LogCom's insignia is a stylized early rocket under thrust.
+Transport Command ("TransCom") is responsible for supplying Union installations with everything that they need to operate, for ensuring that all Union systems have timely supply deliveries, and for organizing and supporting planetary colonization efforts.
+TransCom operates a fleet of conventional freighters in addition to its pod-hauling fleet tugs, and it promotes interstellar trade both within and beyond the borders of the Stellar Union.
+TransCom's insignia is a stylized early rocket under thrust.

 #### Defence Command